ISSOtm/gb-starter-kit/README.md

 [Here](https://gist.github.com/ISSOtm/a9057e7c66080f36afcd82ed2863fd62) are the naming conventions used in this code; maybe you'll find them useful.

 I recommend the [BGB](https://bgb.bircd.org) emulator for developing ROMs on Windows and, via Wine, Linux and macOS (64-bit build available for Catalina).
-[SameBoy](https://github.com/LIJI32/SameBoy) is more accurate, but has a much worse interface except on macOS.
+[SameBoy](https://github.com/LIJI32/SameBoy) is more accurate, but has a much worse interface outside of macOS.

 ### Libraries